MIZUMessenger/sui-stack-messaging/docs/sui-stack-messaging/CommunityContributed.md

 Community-built tools, integrations, and examples for Sui Stack Messaging.

-> These projects are maintained by their respective authors.
-Mysten Labs does not review or guarantee their correctness.
+> These tools are developed and maintained by Sui community members.
+Do your own due diligence for security, performance, and other guarantees if you decide to use these in a production environment.

 ## Relayers